guochengqian/PU-GCN/README.md

          year = {2019}
      }

+​
 ### Acknowledgement
 This repo is heavily built on [PU-GAN code](https://github.com/liruihui/PU-GAN).
-We also borrow something from MPU and PU-Net.
+We also borrow the architecture and evaluation codes from MPU and PU-Net.